blakkan/blakkan.github.io/_posts/2015-01-24-SantaCruz.md

 date:   2015-01-24 20:51:22
 categories: jekyll update
 ---
-Trying out the new camera on a sunny day, while hanging out with our friend Michael at Cafe El Palomar in Santa Cruz.
+Trying out the new camera on a sunny day, while hanging out with a friend at Cafe El Palomar in Santa Cruz.
+Nice beach, good tacos.

 Not a lot of wind that day, but a few boats were on the water.